Baby’s First Step and Dog Moves Out of the Way

 Parents remember first steps as magical.
 Dogs remember them as unstable.

 Babies rarely walk in a straight line at first.
-They wobble like tiny drunk penguins trying to survive on slippery floors.
-Arms wave wildly for balance.
+Arms wave for balance.
 Legs move unpredictably.
-Sudden falls happen constantly.
+Sudden sits happen constantly.

 The dog watches this and thinks: